-Wholesale Selling Strategy 3 – Collect Customer Information and Act on It
+Strategies for Wholesalers # 3 – Collect Customer Information and Act on It

 This strategy is closely related to customer experience.
 Integrate a CRM with your e-commerce platform and get actionable data on your customers.
 Just like manufacturers selling direct in hopes of gathering more customer data, wholesalers need to start gathering data and act on it.
 A robust CRM will support an enhanced customer experience by capturing buying preferences and buyer data.
 Get in front of your customer with the right offer at exactly the right time.
 Capture all interactions in one place and give your forward-facing employees a 360 degree view of the customer.
 Better manage your leads and convert opportunities.

 In addition, work closely with your customers to identify end-consumer trends well before the manufacturer takes notice.
 If the manufacturer hasn’t taken the time to develop the right processes and culture, the data they collect will be for naught.
 It’s not enough to know what the buyer does, you need to know why.
 This requires direct and authentic engagement; and most manufacturers are not positioned to do this.